josmar-crwdstffng/angular/aio/content/guide/universal.md

 This means that the URLs must be somehow converted to absolute when running on the server and be left relative when running in the browser.

 If you are using one of the `@nguniversal/*-engine` packages \(such as `@nguniversal/express-engine`\), this is taken care for you automatically.
-You don't need to do anything to make relative URLs work on the server.
+You do not need to do anything to make relative URLs work on the server.

 If, for some reason, you are not using an `@nguniversal/*-engine` package, you might need to handle it yourself.